Covid 19 coronavirus: Directors offered 'safe harbour' from insolvency laws under urgent law change

-Company directors will be able to use a "safe harbour" from insolvency responsibilities and businesses may be able to put debts into hibernation in a bid to keep the economy running through the lockdown.
+Company directors will be able to use a "safe harbour" from insolvency responsibilities and businesses may be able to put debts into hibernation, under urgent law changes designed to keep the economy running through the lockdown.

 Finance Minister Grant Robertson and Commerce Minister Kris Faafoi announced changes to the Companies Act on Friday aimed at easing pressure on directors to declare businesses insolvent.